j0xhn/Http-League/README.md

 Questions
 -----------------
-- I can get the POST of a score submittal to go just fine using express, but it always reloads the page.
-When I try via ajax it puts the url up top.
-Both are behaviors I want to remove, but how?
+- Q-1 : How to transform mongoose 'query' into model - controllers/user.js line 42
-- How to write a new key:value pair to whole new collection
+- Q-2 : Save to a "matches" collection - controllers/user.js line 115
-- How to write value to document and have data persist
+- Q-3 : How to make the server not do anything after processing all of this, always wants to redirect :(

 MVP Tasks
 -----------------